narayanprabad/my-studies-repository/ReusableAssets/README.md

 (ii) Copy the twitter4j-core-3.0.5.jar to your application classpath.
 Say, WEB-INF/lib folder of your webapps directory.
 (iii) You can include twitter_trends_include.jsp in your application.
 Refer twitter\twitter_trends.jsp.
 This contains demo code to include Twitter trends.
 Also code to select Geo Location is also given.
 You can refer twitter_locations_include.jsp for this purpose.

-Steps for Including Recaptcha in your application

-(i) Get the API Keys